devalpha-io/devalpha-node/README.md

   as needed rather than pushed as created.
 This allows you to do a number of events for each feed item, and then pull the next one only when you're finished with the current.

-  NOTE: Vester will only activate realtime mode when this parameter is explicitly set to `false`.
+  NOTE: DevAlpha will only activate realtime mode when this parameter is explicitly set to `false`.
   This means that setting `backtesting: 0` will not do the job. */
   backtesting: true,